gogulan-k/FID-Net/FID-Net_2D_reconstruct/README.md

 Once downloaded the MODEL_WEIGHTS line in fidnet_recon.py must be changed to the path to the weights file (fidnet_recon.h5).

+The script can then be run as follows: python fidnet_recon.py -in infile -ss sampling_sched -max max_num_complex_points

+e.g. for the example spectrum: python fidnet_recon.py -in example/hdac_ex.ft1 -ss example/ss_hdac.out -max 192

 Dependencies
 ------------
   * [Python=3.8](https://www.python.org/downloads/)